Aneesh Ravi

-Aneesh Ravi is an Indian television and theatre actor and television anchor who is active in the Malayalam television industry.
-He acted in Tamil TV serials such as Megala (2007–2010) and Shanthi Nilayam (2011–2012).
-He won the Kerala State Television Award for Best Actor for the serial Sree Narayana Guru (2005), and gained fame from comedy serials Karyam Nissaram (2012–2017) and Aliyan VS Aliyan (2018–2019) and Aliyans (2019-Still Airing).
+Aneesh Ravi is an Indian actor and anchor who appears in Malayalam television.
+He has also acted in Tamil serials including Megala (2007–2010) and Shanthi Nilayam (2011–2012).
+He won the Kerala State Television Award for Best Actor for Sree Narayana Guru (2005) and gained popularity through comedy serials Karyam Nissaram (2012–2017), Aliyan VS Aliyan (2018–2019) and Aliyans (2019-present).

 Personal life

 Ravi was born to Raveendran and Ambika in Chirayinkeezhu, Kerala.
-He holds a post-graduate degree in Malayalam literature and diploma in Media cum Journalism.
+He holds a post-graduate degree in Malayalam literature and Politics and diploma in Media cum Journalism.
 During his school and college days, Ravi performed in amateur plays and did mimicry.
 He won first prize in mimicry at the Kerala University Youth Festival in 1994.
-He is married to Jayalakshmi in 2003 and has two sons.
+He is married to Jayalakshmi in 2003 and has two sons d.

 Career

 His popular serials include Snehatheeram, Minnukettu, Meghala, Sthree, Sree Narayana Guru, Oridathoridathu, and Karyam Nissaram.
 Ravi started his career as a theatre artist in Raghu's Natakayogam, one among the oldest theatre troupes in Thiruvananthapuram.
 He later worked in professional troupes like Padmasree, Souparnika and Sanghachetana.
 Some of his popular plays include Ravanaprabhu, Overbridge, and Soothaputhran.